Coke, Goldman earnings good enough for Wall Street

 | NEW YORK

-NEW YORK Stocks rose on Tuesday after Coca-Cola and Goldman Sachs joined the growing roster of S&P companies that beat profit forecasts and as Federal Reserve Chairman Ben Bernanke left the door open to more stimulus.
+NEW YORK U.S. stocks rose on Tuesday after Coca-Cola and Goldman Sachs joined the growing roster of S&P companies that beat profit forecasts and as Federal Reserve Chairman Ben Bernanke left the door open to more stimulus.

 Fears of a collapse in earnings have not been borne out thus far.
 Though the earnings season has been under way a short time, some 72 percent of companies have beaten estimates, albeit from a significantly lowered bar.